 Another thing to consider when security budget planning is being able to address questions about the security in place and recommendations included in the budget.
 Understanding the current security products, systems, and processes in place as well as any included in recommendations is essential to determining cost, cost savings and benefits, and more.

 Not only will this help make your security budget more robust, but it will also put you in a position to better answer questions that come up during the approval process.
-If you are able to demonstrate the current gaps in security and show how the recommended security budget resolves them in concrete ways, it makes your recommendations more credible and persuasive.
+If you are able to demonstrate the current gaps in security, especially when compared to the qualities of good security systems, and show how the recommended security budget resolves them in concrete ways, it makes your recommendations more credible and persuasive.

 These are just a few things to consider when security budget planning.
 Having a clearer picture of what security gaps your facility currently has and an idea of what it needs can help you create a security budget that makes sense for your facility.
 Additionally, it can help you prioritize what is most important for your facility’s needs and potentially also get the approvals you need.